-- 1 tsp garlic minced, approx 1 clove
+- 1 teaspoon garlic minced, approx 1 clove

-- 1 tbsp finely diced shallot minced if possible
+- 1 tablespoon finely diced shallot minced if possible

-- 1 tbsp Vietnamese caramel sauce see link above on how to make (or approx 1/2tbsp brown sugar if not available/not able to make)
+- 1 tablespoon Vietnamese caramel sauce see link above on how to make (or approx ½tbsp brown sugar if not available/not able to make)

 For dipping sauce: